ULHPC/tutorials/basic/sequential_jobs/README.md

 * Naive workflow: time = 13m 30s
 * Parallel workflow: time = 1m 23s

-**/!\ In order to compare execution time, you must always use the same type of node (CPU/Memory), using [properties](https://hpc.uni.lu/users/docs/oar.html#select-nodes-precisely-with-properties) in your `oarsub` command.**
+**/!\ In order to compare execution times, you must always use the same type of node (CPU/Memory), using [properties](https://hpc.uni.lu/users/docs/oar.html#select-nodes-precisely-with-properties) in your `oarsub` command.**